 Andrew Santaguida is a musician from Toronto.
 Along with Matt, he was a member of Indie Week winners Tiny Danza, who were signed to Wax/Universal.
 He has never studied any sort of planetary physics, and asks Matt and Dan too many questions about what’s happening and why is it happening.
 He has an A.R.C.T. in Piano Performance and currently writes, produces, and performs as part of RVNNERS.

 Matt Russo is an astrophysicist, musician, and astro-musician.
-He is a professor of astronomy and music at Seneca College and a planetarium operator at the Dunlap Institute for Astronomy and Astrophysics.
+He is a physics lecturer at the University of Toronto, a professor of astronomy and music at Seneca College, and a planetarium operator at the Dunlap Institute for Astronomy and Astrophysics.
 He has a PhD in theoretical astrophysics and is also a graduate of the University of Toronto’s Jazz Guitar Performance program.
 He currently writes, produces, and performs along with Andrew as part of RVNNERS.
 Visit astromattrusso.com or follow him on twitter @astromattrusso.

 Dan Tamayo is a postdoctoral researcher at the University of Toronto’s Centre for Planetary Sciences and CITA.
 He studies how planetary and satellite systems evolve and go unstable to elucidate their origin and formation, (see more here).
 In his free time, he likes to code, play soccer, and masquerade as superhero sidekick to his two children.